Cult-of-the-Kiwi/message-service/README.md

 **WebSocket Upgrade:**

--   Protocols: JWT is sent as a subprotocol to validate the user.
+-   Protocols: JWT and `channel_id` are sent as a subprotocols to validate the user and connect to the proper channel.

 **Behavior:**